Yodeling Yokels

-Yodeling Yokels is the tenth title in the Looney Tunes series featuring Bosko and Honey.
+Yodeling Yokels is a 1931 American animated comedy short film.
+It is the tenth film in the Looney Tunes series featuring Bosko and Honey.
 It was released as early as March 21, 1931.
 (Note: Archived from a March 26 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
 It is directed by Hugh Harman and Rudolf Ising, and the film score was composed by Frank Marsales.